camoy/amath/README.md

 ## Terms

 This software is in the public domain.
-Anyone is free to use and distribute this software for any purpose.
+Anyone is free to use and distribute it for any purpose.

 `amath` is maintained by Cameron Moy.